 E.C.
 Manning took the first claim on the Winfield town site on June 11, 1869.
 Afterward, W.W.
 Andrews, C.M.
 Wood, and A.A.
 Jackson took adjoining claims.

 On January 13, 1870, the Winfield Town Company was organized with Colonel E.C.
 Manning, President; W.W.
 Andrews, Vice-President; C.M.
 Wood, Treasurer; W.G.
 Graham, Secretary.
 Forty acres of the land belonging to E.C.
 Manning was laid out as the center of the new town, and Main Street, 120 feet wide, was laid out north and south of this land.
 A log house was put up on the main street by the settlers and given to Manning in exchange for his land taken by them.
 Colonel E.C.
 Manning figured prominently in the town’s early growth and became the first postmaster when the post office was established on May 3, 1870.
-The post office was kept in the log cabin, where he also put in a stock of goods.
+The post office was kept in the log cabin, where he stored a stock of goods.

 A post office was established at Winfield on May 3, 1870, with E. C. Manning as Postmaster.
 The office was in an old log store, where the opera house would later be built.
 Manning held his position briefly, and A. W. Tousey followed suit the same year.

-The first newspaper was the Censor, which was established in August 1870 by A.J.
+The first newspaper was the Censor, established in August 1870 by A.J.
 Patrick.
-It is said to have been printed on the old Franklin style of press called the Meeker, which was first brought to the state by the missionaries and used at the Shawnee Mission in Johnson County.
+It is said to have been printed on the old Franklin style of press called the Meeker, first brought to the state by the missionaries and used at the Shawnee Mission in Johnson County.
 This press was later moved to Lawrence, Kansas, where it figured in antebellum troubles; later, it was used at Emporia and Cottonwood Falls by Colonel Samuel Wood, who sold it to the Winfield parties.

 The Baptist Church was organized on November 27, 1870, by Reverend Winfield Scott, in honor of whom the city is named.
 Reverend E.P.
-Hickok supplied the society for about a year, which was followed by Reverend N. L. Rigby.
+Hickok supplied the society for about a year, followed by Reverend N. L. Rigby.
 The church membership rose from eleven in 1871 to 180 in 1882.
-One of the first acts of the society was to erect a stone church, which was used from its completion in 1872 to 1878.
+One of the society’s first acts was erecting a stone church, which was used from its completion in 1872 to 1878.
 Soon after, services were held in the opera house, where they continued until the completion of the new church in 1882.
 This building was said to be the finest in southern Kansas.
 Built of fine limestone found about two miles from the city, it cost $14,000 and seated 700.
 It was fitted throughout with St. Louis opera chairs.
 A Sabbath school was organized in April 1878, with J. McDermott Superintendent and an average attendance of seventy.
 In 1882, it had over 200 and was in charge of E. T. Trimble.

-During the spring, new buildings continued to be built on the townsite, stores, and shops were filled, and dwellings were occupied.
+In spring, new buildings continued to be built on the townsite, stores, and shops were filled, and dwellings were occupied.
 It took a long time, or until July 10, for the notes, plats, and records of the survey to be made out and recorded in the offices at Washington and Lawrence and get ready to open the land office at Augusta.
 During this time, the occupants of the town site began to get restless and demanded that the companies give them more lots for free.
 Some urged that the companies had no more right to the town site than anyone else and that all unimproved lots legally belonged to the owners of the improved lots, to be divided pro rata.
-These disaffected parties became so numerous as to embrace a great proportion of the seventy-two owners of buildings on the town site.
+These disaffected parties became so numerous as to embrace a significant proportion of the 72 owners of buildings on the town site.
 They procured the services of a great land lawyer of Columbus named Sanford, made an assessment, and collected money to carry out their measures, held meetings in which excited speeches were made against the two corporations and were prepared, at a moment’s notice, when the land office was open, to rush in and enter the town site, through the Probate Judge, who should distribute lots to the inhabitants, according to their theory.
 Thus commenced the famous Winfield town site controversy.

 The Winfield Messenger was started on January 13, 1872, as the direct successor of the Censor and was printed from the same material.
 On July 4, 1872, Yale Brothers purchased the office of W. Kerns and ran the paper until December 5, when it died a natural death.